AravindCL/cggproject/README.md

-# 3D-bedroom using OpenGL
+# 3D-room using OpenGL
-This is an assignment done for my Computer Graphics lab using C++ and OpenGL.
+This is an mini project done for my Computer Graphics lab using C++ and OpenGL.
 The GL, GLU and GLUT libraries were used.
-The bedroom was designed using cubes, pyramids and one 2D polygon.
+The room was designed using cubes, pyramids and one 2D polygon.

 ![picture alt](https://github.com/AravindCL/cggproject/blob/main/bedroom.png)